GoogleCloudPlatform/compute-image-tools/docs/daisy-migrating-existing-workflows.md

 Files listed in the "Sources" field of your Daisy workflow are all copied to a special location in Google Cloud Storage.
-For more information on getting the URL of this location and downloading files from it, see "Passing Data to Instances."
+For more information on getting the URL of this location and downloading files from it, see [Passing Data to Instances](daisy-passing-data.md).

 All Windows image creation startup scripts should end with a call to `gcesysprep.bat`.
 All other OS scripts should end by shutting down the instance.